MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions-release.md

 For more information, see [Use the Secret Store extension to fetch secrets for offline access in Azure Arc-enabled Kubernetes clusters](secret-store-extension.md).

 > [!IMPORTANT]
-> Secret Store is currently in PREVIEW.
+> Secret Store is currently in preview.
 >
 > See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.